defi-wonderland/smock-foundry/README.md

 `mocks `    | `./solidity/test/smock`           | The path to the generated mock contracts
 `ignore`    | []                                | A list of directories to ignore, e.g. `--ignore libraries`

+Be sure to `gitignore` the generated smock directory.

 ### Using mocks

 Let's say you have a `Greeter` contract in your project at `contracts/Greeter.sol`: